1101712/GuessTheNumber/README.md

 ## Features
-- **Title**: When the users enters the site they are greeted with a very simple page welcoming text created using Pyfiglet which takes ASCII text and renders it into ASCII fonts.
+- **Title**: When the users enter the site they are greeted with a very simple page welcoming text created using Pyfiglet which takes ASCII text and renders it into ASCII fonts.
 ![Title of game and difficulty level](assets/images/welcome-text.jpg "This is a screenshot of console")

 - **Dynamic Difficulty Levels**: The user can select between easy, medium, or hard difficulty levels, each offering a different number guessing range.